 Shayne McGregor, from the University of New South Wales, said,”We were surprised to find the main cause of the Pacific climate trends of the past 20 years had its origin in the Atlantic Ocean.
 It highlights how changes in the climate in one part of the world can have extensive impacts around the globe.”

 Business Insider notes that their findings from the studies have been published in the journal of National Climate Change.

-The increase of the Pacific trade winds has led to the cooling of the eastern tropical Pacific, amplified Californian drought, increased sea levels more than three times of the global average in the Western Pacific, and slowed the rise of the global average surface temperatures since 2001.
+The increase of the Pacific trade winds has lead to the cooling of the eastern tropical Pacific, amplified Californian drought, increased sea levels more than 3 times of the global average in the Western Pacific and slowed the rise of the global average surface temperatures since 2001.